bjkim00/CSCI2270Project/README.md

 Specifically, the goal of our project is to create a visual map that will show the areas that CDOT should prioritize.
 Our plan is the following:

 What we need to do:
-* Get Data from API
+* Get Data
-    * Learning library for API
-    * Determine Data format (geoJSON) and how to extract relavent data
+    * Determine Data format (geoJSON) and how to extract relevent data
     * HashTable for storing highways
 * Priority Queue
     * It needs a priority queue that takes into account the road quality and traffic volume through the section.
 It prioritizes the sections of road which have the worst quality and the greatest traffic volume